Hiking hats for women serve many purposes. Hats can be stylish, warm, sun-shading or provide many other uses.

-I recommend having a different hat for each weather type, season and purpose.
-So, I created a list of the must-have hats for every month of the year.
+I recommend having a great hat for each weather type, season and purpose.
+So, I created a list of the best hiking hats for every month of the year.

 Whether you’re looking for baseball caps, hats that also hold your glasses or adorable warm beanies, all the cute hiking hats are covered here.